 Errors that you may experience with your autoloader can range from simple connection problems to more complex hardware failure.
-Before you return your autoloader, you may be able to fix the problem yourself by following some basic troubleshooting procedures.
+Before you contact Dell, you may be able to fix the problem yourself by following some basic troubleshooting procedures.

 Other than drive cleaning, there is no recommended routine maintenance of the Dell PowerVault 124T autoloader.